grendel-consulting/terraform-aws-securely_parked_domain/.github/SECURITY.md

 informed of the progress towards a fix and full announcement, and may ask for additional information or guidance.

-Report security bugs in third-party modules should be to the person or team maintaining said module.
+Security bugs in third-party modules should be reported to the person or team maintaining the respective module.

 ## Disclosure Policy